 The process depends on what are you going to study and for which degree (Undergraduate programs/ Graduate programs/ Doctoral degrees/ Post-doctoral fellowships, various internship programs).
-For the exact instructions and deadlines, please advise your future department/ supervisor.
+For exact instructions and deadlines, please advise your future department/ supervisor.

-The academic year in Israel usually start at the end of October (academic year 2018-2019 will start October 14, 2018).
+The academic year in Israel usually starts during October (academic year 2020-2021 will start October 18, 2020).

 When you know the date of your arrival to Israel, the most important issues to take care of before arriving are: registration to BGU, visa and health insurance.